 Adan Taylor – Chairman (Queensland)

-After a 12 year career in public accounting, Adan became a director and part owner of his parent’s company GMT Logging Pty Ltd in 2004.
-GMT works as a harvesting contractor for HQ Plantations in the Hoop (Araucaria) plantations in and around the Mary Valley (20 mins south west of Gympie) in Queensland.
+After a 12 year career in public accounting which resulted in successful completion of a Bachelor of Business Degree from Queensland University of Technology in Brisbane, and subsequent qualification as a CPA, Adan became a director and part owner of his parents’ company GMT Logging Pty Ltd in 2004, and purchased the business outright in 2016.
+GMT now harvests approximately 300,000 tonnes per annum as a contractor for HQ Plantations in the Hoop (Araucaria) & Southern Pine Plantations in South East Queensland.

 The business was started by his father Geoff Taylor (AFCA Hall of Fame inductee in 2014) in 1976.
-Adan fills the role of General Manager and is very passionate about the “future” forest industry, focussing on efficiency and professionalism in both their ground-based and cable harvesting operations.
+Adan fills the role of a General Manager and is very passionate about the “future” forest industry, focusing on efficiency and innovation in both their ground-based and cable operations.

-As an industry, we must strive to eliminate all waste (time and resources) and thereby maximise the value derived from a tree that has been growing in the forest for 45 years (in our case).
+As an industry, we must strive to eliminate all waste (time and resources), thereby maximising the value derived from a tree that has been growing in the forest for many years.

 Karen Hall – Director (Tasmania)